EMA recommends measures to minimise risk of serious side effects with Janus kinase inhibitors for chronic inflammatory disorders

 - Referrals are procedures used to resolve issues such as concerns over the safety or benefit-risk balance of a medicine or a class of medicines.
 In a referral related to safety of medicines, the PRAC is requested by a Member State or the European Commission to conduct a scientific assessment of a particular medicine or class of medicines on behalf of the EU.
 More information can be found under referral procedures.

 - Summary safety reports have been introduced as part of the enhanced safety monitoring of COVID-19 vaccines.
 Marketing authorisation holders are required to submit these reports to EMA, starting on a monthly basis.
 Their submission complements the submission of PSURs.
-For more information see EMA’s pharmacovigilance plan for COVID-19 vaccines.
+For more information see Pharmacovigilance plan of the EU Regulatory Network for COVID-19 vaccines.